 Certain statements contained in this MD&A constitute forward-looking information within the meaning of Canadian securities laws.
 Forward-looking statements are provided for the purpose of assisting the reader in understanding the Trust's financial performance, financial position and cash flows as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future.
 Readers are cautioned such statements may not be appropriate for other purposes.
-Forward-looking information may relate to future results, performance, the effect of COVID-19 or other pandemics on future results or performance, achievements, events, prospects or opportunities for the Trust, the real estate industry or the infrastructure industry and may include statements regarding the financial position, investment portfolio, business strategy, budgets, projected costs, financial results, taxes, plans and objectives of or involving the Trust.
+Forward-looking information may relate to future results, performance, the effect interest rates and inflation and of coronavirus (SARS- CoV-2) ("COVID-19") or other pandemics on future results or performance, achievements, events, prospects or opportunities for the Trust, the real estate industry or the infrastructure industry and may include statements regarding the financial position, investment portfolio, business strategy, budgets, projected costs, financial results, taxes, plans and objectives of or involving the Trust.
 In some cases, forward-looking information can be identified by such terms as "may", "might", "will", "could", "should", "would", "expect", "plan", "anticipate", "believe", "intend", "seek", "aim", "estimate", "target", "goal", "project", "predict", "forecast", "potential", "continue", "likely", or the negative thereof or other similar expressions suggesting future outcomes or events.

 Forward-looking statements involve known and unknown risks and uncertainties, which may be general or specific and which give rise to the possibility that expectations, forecasts, predictions, projections or conclusions will not prove to be accurate, assumptions may not be correct and objectives, strategic goals and priorities may not be achieved.
 A variety of factors, many of which are beyond the Trust's control, affect the operations, performance and results of the Trust and its business, and could cause actual results to differ materially from current expectations of estimated or anticipated events or results.
-These factors include, but are not limited to, risks related to the series A units ("Series A Units"), series B units ("Series B Units"), series C units ("Series C Units"), series F units
+These factors include, but are not limited to, risks related to the series A units ("Series A Units"), series B units ("Series B Units"), series C units ("Series C Units"), series F units ("Series F Units") or series I units ("Series I Units") of the Trust (collectively the "Units") and any risks related to the Trust and its business including uncertainties surrounding interest rates, inflation, and COVID-19 or other pandemics and the potential adverse effect or the perception of its effects to global markets, global economies and the Trust.
+See "Risks and Uncertainties".
+The reader is cautioned to consider these and other factors, uncertainties, and potential events carefully and not to put undue reliance on forward-looking statements as there can be no assurance actual results will be consistent with such forward-looking statements.